mserdarsanli/cpp_named_parameters/README.md

 ## Usage

-Obtain `cpp_named_parameters.hpp` from releases page and include it in your project.
+Obtain a version of `named_parameters.hpp` from [release page](https://github.com/mserdarsanli/cpp_named_parameters/releases) and include it in your project.
 If you want to build it yourself, follow instructions at [Building](#building) section.

 The header file contains macros which help writing wrappers with named parameters.